Transformer for Single Image Super-Resolution: Experiments

 \subsection{Datasets and Metrics}

-Our model is trained with the DIV2K~\cite{div2k} dataset, which is widely used in SISR task.
-DIV2K contains 800 RGB training images and 100 validation images with rich textures (2K resolution).
-For evaluation, we use five benchmark datasets to validate the effectiveness of our method, including Set5~\cite{Set5}, Set14~\cite{Set14}, B100~\cite{B100}, Urban100~\cite{huang2015single}, and Manga109~\cite{manga109}.
-Meanwhile, Peak signal-to-noise ratio (PSNR) and structure similarity index (SSIM) are used to evaluate the performance of the reconstructed SR images.
-Following previous works, we calculate the results on Y channel of YCbCr color space.
+In this work, we use DIV2K~\cite{div2k} as the training dataset.
+For evaluation, we use five benchmark datasets, including Set5~\cite{Set5}, Set14~\cite{Set14}, BSD100~\cite{B100}, Urban100~\cite{huang2015single}, and Manga109~\cite{manga109}.
+Meanwhile, PSNR and SSIM are used to evaluate the performance of the reconstructed SR images.